jnockelsss/Douglass-Project-LoC-2024/README.md

 # Project Description

-We aim to display how Automated Text Recognition (ATR) datasets, once made accessible and accurate, can open up scholarship through text analysis techniques.
-The abolitionist and social reformer Frederick Douglass (1818-1895) is used as a case study, especially his travel diary (1886-1894) (https://www.loc.gov/collections/frederick-douglass-papers/?fa=partof:frederick+douglass+papers:+diary,+1886-1894) which forms part of the Frederick Douglass Papers at the Library of Congress.
-The resulting output is a paper entitled:
+This project utilises Automated Text Recognition (ATR) datasets, once made accessible and accurate, for text analysis techniques using R. The autobiographical works of abolitionist and social reformer Frederick Douglass (1818-1895) is used as a case study,  especially his travel diary (1886-1894) (https://www.loc.gov/collections/frederick-douglass-papers/?fa=partof:frederick+douglass+papers:+diary,+1886-1894) which forms part of the Frederick Douglass Papers at the Library of Congress.

-"Deepening Autobiographical Research of Frederick Douglass (1818 - 1895): A Case of Automated Transcription and Textual Analysis at the Library of Congress"
+# Technologies Used

+- Transkribus for computer-readable text generation
+- R, within R Studio, for text analysis and data visualisation

+# Prequisites

+- R Studio setup

 # Workflow